Hagar-Gomaa/DeComposePractise/README.md

 Build and Run the App

 In Android Studio, select your target device and click the "Run" button.
-Alternatively, use the command line:

-bash
-Copy code
-./gradlew installDebug